 Step 2: How Often/Much Do You Scan?

-The volume and type of scanning jobs that you will perform during a normal day will largely dictate which model you should get.
+The volume and type of scanning jobs you will perform during a typical day will largely dictate which model you should get.
 If you tend to scan only a few documents or receipts a week, you are best off using a cheap smartphone app like the Scanner Pro App.
-This app uses the camera on your smartphone to create high-quality PDFs that can be shared via email, text, or Bluetooth.
+This app uses the camera on your smartphone to create high-quality PDFs that you can share via email, text, or Bluetooth.
 It also performs optical character recognition well, making your documents searchable.
-If you tend to scan a few 10ish page long documents a week, a portable model like the Brother DS-620 Mobile adds a level of convenience over having to take photos of each individual page.
+If you tend to scan a few 10ish page long documents a week, a portable model like the Brother DS-620 Mobile adds a level of convenience over taking photos of each individual page.
 You just have to feed each page you want to scan into the scanner, and it does the rest.

 If you scan dozens of pages every day, it is worth investing in a high-end model like the Fujitsu iX1600 or the Epson WorkForce ES-400.
 High-end models can zip through documents in a flash and often have automatic document feeders, so you don't have to load the pages individually.
 You'll want to make sure you have a document feeder that is large enough for the types of documents you tend to scan, as their capacities range from 10-pages to 80-pages.